softwareconstruction240/autograder/docs/CONTRIBUTING.md

     - `Dev:` changes to enhance the Autograder development experience
 - Provide a clear and complete PR description.
 Consider using the following sections:
     - **Overview**: The two sentence of the key problem.
     - **Discussion**: A brief history of the context or arguments related to the issue.
-Provide enough context so others can understand the purpose
+      Provide enough context so others can understand the purpose.
     - **Proposal**: Suggested ways the problem could be approached, solved, or implemented.
       Include specific file/class/method names as appropriate.
     - **Related Work**: Links to related issues, PRs, or other documentation.
 - Add labels as appropriate using the built-in picker.
 - Remember: Issues should be narrow in scope.

 #### Working on an Issue
 - Assign the issue to yourself before beginning work (this is how we know who is working on what, and gives you a sort of ownership over the issue)
 - Create a new branch ([more info here](#2-branches))
 - If you find a new issue, file it separately (don't mix concerns)